Talbot turns in 2nd straight shutout, Oilers blank Kings 2-0

+EDMONTON, Alberta (AP) -- If goalie Cam Talbot is getting worn out after making his NHL-leading 65th start of the season Monday night, it's certainly not showing.

-EDMONTON, Alberta (AP) -- Cam Talbot made 35 saves for his second consecutive shutout and seventh of the season as the Edmonton Oilers ended an eight-game homestand with a 2-0 victory over the Los Angeles Kings on Monday night.
+Talbot stopped 35 shots for his second consecutive shutout and seventh this season as the Edmonton Oilers ended an eight-game homestand with a 2-0 victory over the Los Angeles Kings.

+''I think the more I play, the better I feel and the more confident I get,'' Talbot said. ''Day in and day out.
+And anytime you can pick up some big wins, it just kind of carries over and you just feel good going into the next one.''

 Patrick Maroon and Milan Lucic scored for the Oilers, who won their fourth in a row to move one point ahead of Calgary and into a tie for second place in the Pacific Division with Anaheim.
 Leon Draisaitl and Connor McDavid each had a pair of assists.